Child development and milestones: Your 36-month-old

 Among the many 36 month old milestones, you’ll notice just how nimble your threenager is!
 Gross motor skills refer to how your child uses his body, in particular, the large muscle groups, and in relation to active play.

 By now, he should be a master of running, jumping and even climbing!
-Addition, check for the following 36 month old milestones in relation to gross motor skills:
+In addition, check for the following 36 month old milestones in relation to gross motor skills:

 - Runs a short distance without tumbling over